aradhana14nov/Grafana-Operator-Playground/tutorials/access-grafana-dashboard-to-check-metrics.md

 Now database is connected, we can create a dashboard showing stats about the testdb database we are connected in the previous section.

-1. click on New dashboard.
+1. Click on New dashboard.

 2. Click on "Dashboard settings".
 Give the dashboard Name and click on "Save".

-3. Click on Add panel.
+3. Click on Add panel.Provide panel name as well.

 4. From "Query" dropdown choose "MySQL".